indykiss/DataStructures-Algos/System design practice/Sys_des.md

 Load balancers can route traffic based on a few metrics: random, least loaded, session/ cookies, round robin or weighted round robin, layer 4, layer 7

 Layer 4 load balancing: Looks at info at the transport layer to see how to distribute requests.
+Simpler.

 Layer 7 load balancing: Looks at info at the application layer to see how to distribute requests.
+Good 4 authentication.

 At the cost of flexibility, layer 4 LB requires less time and computing resources than layer 7.
 But the performance impact can be minimal on modern hardware.